DixitConsultingGroup/DecisionIntelligence.github.io/industries.md

 ---
 layout: page
-title: Indistries
+title: Industries
 subtitle: Sectors we cater
 ---

-We cater a group of sectors like Oil & Gas, Telecom, Healthcare and Internet Services.
+We cater a group of sectors like Oil & Gas, Telecom, Healthcare, Internet Services and more.